Advent Rising: Comics

 An avid comics fan, game creator Donald Mustard originally realized the story of Advent Rising in hand-drawn comic books.
 He revealed in a 2005 interview: "With Advent, from day one, we conceived it initially as a comic book itself.
 Back when I was getting out of high school, we were laying the foundation for Advent.
 I drew the first several hours of what would ultimately become the game as a comic book."
 The release of the Advent Rising game was supported by a promotional one-shot comic book produced by DC Comics.
 The comic was written by Lee Hammock and drawn by Billy Dallas Patton as a direct tie-in to the action of the game.
 It was inserted free of charge within a handful of comic books published by DC.

-Another comic book, this time a series, grew out of the partnership between Majesco Entertainment and 360ep, a young entertainment properties management concern founded by former Marvel Comics CEO Bill Jemas.
+Another comic book, this time a series, grew out of the partnership between Majesco and 360ep, a young entertainment properties management concern founded by former Marvel Comics CEO Bill Jemas.
 The new comic series, Advent Rising: Rock the Planet, was written by Rob Worley, with layouts by Arthur Dela Cruz, pencils by Cliff Richards, inks by Dennis Crisostomo, colors by Cris Delara, and letters by Simon Bowland.
 The comic was produced with oversight by Mustard and Jemas.
 This new series begins the franchise some ten years before the events of the game.
 It follows the adventures of Gideon, Ethan, and Olivia in their formative, teenage years.
 The first issue was published on October 26, 2005.
 The fifth and final issue was released on November 22, 2006.

 Advent Shadow

 Advent Shadow was an action-adventure game originally planned for the PlayStation Portable handheld as a side story of Advent Rising which ended up cancelled in January 2006.

 It followed the story of Marin Steel, a mercenary pilot thrust into a saga of intergalactic proportions.
 In the midst of extracting herself from a hostile negotiation, Marin is interrupted by a planetary invasion led by monstrous aliens bent on human genocide.
 In her efforts to escape the dying world, she encounters young Gideon Wyeth, the protagonist of Advent Rising, and together they find themselves swept up in a massive struggle against dire forces bent on the destruction of humanity.

-Majesco Entertainment suffered some financial difficulties, and due to the poor sale of Advent Shadows console predecessor, Advent Rising, the game had been quietly cancelled in January 2006.
+Majesco suffered some financial difficulties, and due to the poor sale of Advent Shadows console predecessor, Advent Rising, the game was quietly cancelled in January 2006.